 The next step was to create the individual pages for The Cocktail Party and the Chili Party.
 The key here was branding each page with its own unique voice and message.
 This gives “personality” to the products and helps users to identify with the brand itself.

-The branding and tonality of each page was important.
-For The Cocktail Party, the voice is more distinguished, proper and reserved.
+The branding and tonality of each page were important.
+For The Cocktail Party, the voice is more distinguished, proper, and reserved.
 It is dismissive of the “new and different” with reverence for its rich tradition.
 The Cocktail Party exudes class and tells the viewer that cocktail dipping sauce is the “only way to dip.”
 It appeals to viewers to vote for a “classic.”

 For each of these pages, we also created a custom application that would allow Long John Silver’s to have the icons for each party as the first line of images below their cover photo.
 Users could quickly see images of the Crispy Panko Shrimp, where to vote, and links to the two respective Parties.
-On each of the individual pages these applications were modified, so that users could easily navigate between the two pages to learn more about the contest.
+On each of the individual pages, these applications were modified, so that users could easily navigate between the two pages to learn more about the contest.
+This is just another way that we helped with QSR Social Media Marketing.

 How To Vote